INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Design Pattern/01 - UML/01 - UML.md

 Deleting a student in the database does not destroy the lectures he attended nor the university he registered in.
 However, it should destroy the remarks we gave him.

+> [!info] MCD
-*Note that, for french people (and perhaps some other nationalities as well), we have our unique model to represent elements in the database (Modèle Conceptuel de Données) that shares a few similarities, especially the cardinalities*
+> Note that, for french people (and perhaps some other nationalities as well), we have our unique model to represent elements in the database (Modèle Conceptuel de Données) that shares a few similarities, especially the cardinalities